rauhs/klang/README.md

   object).
 This allows you (at least in Chrome) to inspect the object.
 This even allows you to log functions and invoke them (after assigning them to a global variable with a right click) in your javascript console.

+# Motivation
+By now (2015) the javascript and clojurescript community seems to have arrived at the fact that javascript applications need to be asynchronous throughout.
+React's Flux architecture, core.async, re-frame (which uses core.async), RxJS, CSP etc etc. are all examples of such design decisions.

+Asyncronous systems have many advantages but also make reasoning about the system harder.
+One very simple and effective way to cope (or rather: "help") with understanding behavior is extensive logging from the start of the development.
+This projects the concurrent nature of the control flow into a single, easy to understand and linear trace of events.
+The javascript console is not powerful enough, hence this library.

 # Usage